- lercanidipine hydrochloride

 Concomitant administration of cimetidine 800 mg daily does not cause significant modifications in plasma levels of lercanidipine, but at higher doses caution is required since the bioavailability and the hypotensive effect of lercanidipine may be increased.

 When a dose of 20 mg of lercanidipine was repeatedly co-administered with

 40 mg of simvastatin, the AUC of lercanidipine was not significantly modified, while simvastatin AUC increased by 56% and that of its active metabolite β-hydroxyacid by 28%.
 It is unlikely that such changes are of clinical relevance.
 No interaction is expected when lercanidipine is administered in the morning and simvastatin in the evening, as indicated for such drug.

 Lercanidipine has been safely administered with diuretics and ACE inhibitors.

-Lercanidipine has no or negligible influence on the ability to drive and use machines.
+Lercanidipine has minor influence on the ability to drive and use machines.
 However, caution should be exercised because dizziness, asthenia, fatigue and rarely somnolence may occur.

 Nervous system disorders

 Peritoneal cloudy effluent1